vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Parry, J.P.
 Caste and Kinship in Kangra, London 1979.
 Paul, D.Y.
 Women in Buddhism: Images of the Feminine in Mahāyāna Tradi-
 tion, Berkeley 1979.
-Pingree, D. Jyotiḥśästra: Astral and Mathematical Literature, in A History
+Pingree, D. Jyotiḥśāstra: Astral and Mathematical Literature, in A History
 of Indian Literature, vol.VI, fasc.
 4, Wiesbaden 1981.
 Postel-Coster, E. 'The Indonesian novel as a source of anthropological data',
 in Text and Context, ed.
 R. K. Jain, Philadelphia 1977.
 Radhakrishnan, S. (tr.)
 The Principal Upanisads (1953), London 1974.
-Raghavan V. Śähendravilāsa (A Poem on the Life of King Šāhajī of Tanjore
+Raghavan V. Śāhendravilāsa (A Poem on the Life of King Šāhajī of Tanjore
 (1684–1710) of Śrīdhara Venkatesa (Ayyāvāl), Tiruchi 1952.
 Raghavan, V. and Kunjunni Raja, K. (eds.)
 New Catalogus Catalogorum.
 An Alphabetical Register of Sanskrit and Allied Works and Authors (NCC), Madras 1968-: vol.I-V ed.
 Raghavan; vol.VI ed.
 Kunjunni Raja; vol. VIII 1974; unpublished material, NCC files, Madras Uni- versity.
 Rai, R. and Singh, B. 'Widows of Varanasi', India Today, vol.VIII, no.3,
 Delhi 1983.
 Ramanujan, A.K. (tr.)
 Speaking of Śiva (1973), Harmondsworth 1979.
--‘On women saints', in The Divine Consort: Rädhā and the Goddesses of India, ed.
+-‘On women saints', in The Divine Consort: Rādhā and the Goddesses of India, ed.
 J.S.
 Hawley and D.M.
 Wulff, Berkeley 1982.
 Randhawa, M.S.
 Kangra Paintings on Love, New Delhi 1962.
 Rao, T.A.
 Gopinatha, Elements of Hindu Iconography, 2 vols., Madras 1914.
 Reynell, J. 'Honour, nurture and festivity: aspects of female religiosity amongst Jain women in Jaipur', D.Phil. thesis, Univ. of Cambridge, 1985.
 Rowland, B. The Art and Architecture of India: Buddhist, Hindu, Jain, in The Pelican History of Art, ed.
 N. Pevsner (1953), 3rd revised edn.
 1967, Harmondsworth 1970.
 Salomon, R. 'Legal and symbolic significance of the "menstrual pollution" of rivers', in Studies in Dharmasastra, ed.
 R. W. Lariviere, Calcutta 1984.

 [[360]]
 Sandal, M.L. (tr.)
-The Mimämsä Sūtras of Jaimini (1923–25), SBH reprint,
+The Mimāmsā Sūtras of Jaimini (1923–25), SBH reprint,
 New York 1974.
 Sandesara, B.J.
 ‘Great Hindu women in Gujarat and Saurashtra', in Great Women of India, ed.
 Swami Madhavananda and R.C.
 Majumdar, Almora 1953.
 Sastri, P.P.S. (ed.)
 A Descriptive Catalogue of the Sanskrit Manuscripts in the Tanjore Maharaja Serfoji's Sarasvati Mahal Library, Tanjore (TD), 19 vols., Srirangam 1934-.
 Sen, Chitrabhanu A Dictionary of the Vedic Rituals based on the Śrauta
 and Grhya Sutras (1978), reprint Delhi 1982.
 Sethi, S. 'Dowry: a gift of justice', India Today, 15 April 1985, p.57.
 Sinha, I. The Love Teachings of Kamasutra with Extracts from Koka Shastra, Ananga Ranga and other Famous Indian Works on Love, London 1980.
 Smith, F.M.
 'The Vedic sacrifice in transition: a translation and study of
-the Trikändamandana of Bhaskara Miśra', Ph.D. dissertation, Univ. of Pennsylvania, 1984.
+the Trikāndamandana of Bhaskara Miśra', Ph.D. dissertation, Univ. of Pennsylvania, 1984.
 Staal, F. Agni: the Vedic Ritual of the Fire Altar, 2 vols., in collaboration with C.V.
 Somayajipad and M. Itti Ravi Nambudiri, Berkeley 1983.
 Strandberg, E. The Modi Documents from Tanjore in Danish Collections,
 Wiesbaden 1983.
 Stutley, M. and J. Stutley, A Dictionary of Hinduism: its Mythology, Folklore